maurice46/Pomodoro/frontend/README.md

 The database configuration specifies the database connection string. sqlite:///database.db indicates you are using a SQLite database and storing it in a file called database.db

-We can initialize the SQLAlchemy database instance within the flask app. db = SQLAlchemy(app)
+I can initialize the SQLAlchemy database instance within the flask app. db = SQLAlchemy(app)

-We created a class called "Task" which is the database model that has three fields.
+I created a class called "Task" which is the database model that has three fields.
 1) id: A unique integer identifier
 2) title: A string field to store the tasks's title
 3) done: A boolean field to indicate whether a task is completed (set to false by default)

-We create an API object for building RESTful API endpoints. api = Api()
+I create an API object for building RESTful API endpoints. api = Api()

-We define a parser (task_parser) for incoming API requests.
+I define a parser (task_parser) for incoming API requests.
 1) title: a required string argument for the task title
 2) done: a boolean argument indicating the task's completion status